-Change the font, size, and color for your site’s text with the site style tweaks in Main content.
+Change the font, size, and color for your site’s text with the Main content site style tweaks.
 Use the Quote block tweak in this section to style quote block fonts.

 The site-wide footer is divided into left and right content areas.
 Add content to either footer area with blocks.

 The footer takes the same color as the main content area.
-Change this with the Content background color in Main content.
+Change this with the Content background color tweak under Main content.